arbor-sim/arbor/doc/tutorial/single_cell_bluepyopt.rst

 Load from JSON/ACC
 ------------------

-The exported model is summarized by a JSON file in the output directory, that references a morphology file (for the layer-5 pyramical cell in ASC, for the simple-cell in SWC), a label dictionary and decor (both in ACC) with relative paths.
+The exported model is summarised by a JSON file in the output directory, that references a morphology file (for the layer-5 pyramical cell in ASC, for the simple-cell in SWC), a label dictionary and decor (both in ACC) with relative paths.
 For the simple-cell example, this amounts to

 .. literalinclude:: ../../python/example/single_cell_bluepyopt/simplecell/simple_cell.json
    :language: json